SERVIR-WA/GALUP/.github/ISSUE_TEMPLATE/exercise-submission-template.md

 2. Please drag & drop exercise 2 pdf file below.

+3. Make sure to update the title with your name.

-3. If you have any comments about this exercise, please leave it below.
+4. If you have any comments about this exercise, please leave it below.